mixer/developer-docs/pages/01.guides/01.mixplay/05.CustomControls/03.GettingStartedWithPreact/doc.md

 The custom control framework provides a simple, effective means to add CSS styles and classes to your Preact components.
 On top of this, there are two layout engines that control where exactly controls are positioned.
 The Interactive Studio's editing experience is built to these layout engines, and if you're curious to take a look at them you can find the source [here](https://github.com/mixer/cdk-preact-starter/blob/master/src/alchemy/preact/Layout.tsx).

 ### Layout
-The important part is that whatever styles the layout engine chooses for a control, it will be passed into the control and accessible in #[code this.props.style] within the class.
+The important part is that whatever styles the layout engine chooses for a control, it will be passed into the control and accessible in `this.props.style` within the class.
 You then, generally, want to pass these styles into a wrapper element around your content.
 Let's modify our example to do that:

 ```jsx
 @Mixer.Control({ kind: 'helloWorld' })